Aliases for PRKD1 Gene

 Previous GeneCards Identifiers for PRKD1 Gene

 PRKD1 is a serine/threonine kinase that regulates a variety of cellular functions, including membrane receptor signaling, transport at the Golgi, protection from oxidative stress at the mitochondria, gene transcription, and regulation of cell shape, motility, and adhesion (summary by Eiseler et al., 2009 [PubMed 19329994]).[supplied by OMIM, Nov 2010]

 GeneCards Summary for PRKD1 Gene

 PRKD1 (Protein Kinase D1) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Development FGFR signaling pathway.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include identical protein binding and phospholipid binding.
 An important paralog of this gene is PRKD3.

 UniProtKB/Swiss-Prot for PRKD1 Gene